Selenidad: Content

 Selenidad rose from the nativist conception during the 1990s in the United States.
-Paredez argues that "Selena's death galvanized Latina/o efforts to publicly mourn collective tragedies (such as approved anti-Latino legislation in California, Proposition 187 and Proposition 229) and to envision a brighter future.
+Paredez argues that "Selena's death galvanized Latina/o efforts to publicly mourn collective tragedies (such as approved anti-Latino legislation in California, Proposition 187 and Proposition 229) and to envision a brighter future."
 Through the analysis of Selena's commemorations and celebrations of her life, Paredez looks into how the acts of remembering Selena parallel with Latina identity production in both body and in memory.
 The book explores the effects and impact Latinos in the United States reacted towards the shooting death of Selena.
 Paradez finds parallels to these reactions and the awareness following the Jurarez murders of young women that occurred near the United States-Mexico border.
 Paredez' book introduces the term Selenidad to describe the fandom of Selena and her significance to the Latino community.
-Paredez believed Selena inspired Latina women, she helped them appreciate their Latino culture in the 1990s.
-They were inspired by Selena in reaching their goals.
+Paredez believed Selena inspired Latina women by helping them appreciate their Latino culture and inspire them to reach their goals.
 They identified with Selena's body, never-dyed hair, working-class ethics and aesthetics, and her humble upbringing, qualities of a performer that were unique and remained unchanged throughout her career.
 Selena's "voluptuous" body challenged the normative ideological image of American pop singers.
 Her hyper-femininity and her shape broke away from the traditional normative images of what a woman should look like.
 Through Selenidad, Paradez believed that Latinas gain a sense of representation in mainstream American media.